ucsc-cgp/cgp-cloud-policies/README.md

 ```
 $ make package deploy
-$ # If it's your first time deploying, deploy again:
-$ make package deploy
 ```

-It's currently necessary to deploy twice to solve a bootstrapping issue.
-The cloud-custodian lambdas depend on "external" resources that we also specify and deploy with Terraform; the first deploy creates those resources such that they are available during the second `make package`.

 Policies are enforced automatically.
 Alternatively, you can manually run cloud-custodian against the current AWS account to generate JSON of all